mwyczalkowski/BICSEQ2.CWL/testing/README.md

 * `cwl_call`
   * executes individual tools or entire workflow
   * May consist of calls to a monolithic CWL step or modular CWL steps
+  * Modern (circa 2024) testing of CWL on compute1 using cromwell here: testing/cwl_call/DLBCL20-test
-  * Specific workflows for cromwell, rabix, and cwltool
+    * Others are old workflows for cromwell, rabix, and cwltool

 Current testing takes place on three systems: shiso (macbook pro), katmai (ubuntu linux server), and MGI (McDonnell Genome Institute cluster).

 Datasets we use currently:
 * Demo dataset - small tumor / normal BAM file pair and reference, from distribution of Manta